-- Findings from our Covid-19 origins investigation have been covered in the New York Times, Wall Street Journal, Washington Post, New Yorker, USA Today, Vanity Fair, Science, the BMJ, and many other news outlets around the world.
+- Findings from our Covid-19 origins investigation have been covered in the New York Times, Washington Post, Wall Street Journal, USA Today, New Yorker, Vanity Fair, Science, the BMJ, Journal of Medical Ethics and many other outlets around the world.

 U.S. Right to Know is a recipient of a James Madison Freedom of Information Award from the Society of Professional Journalists, NorCal Chapter, 2021.

 Our major donors and IRS filings are available here.